Helping a Pair of Fearful Dachshunds: Free Training Tips

 When training an anxious dog, it’s important to be mindful of what behaviors you’re reinforcing.
 For example, if you pet your dog when they jump up, you’re encouraging that behavior.

-Instead, stop petting when the dog jumps and only resume once they calm down.
-This teaches your dog that calm behavior gets attention.
+Instead, stop petting when the dog jumps and once they calm down, ask them to do another cue one time.
+If they follow your prompt, mark and reward them.
+If they dont, go back to what you were doing before.
+This teaches your dog that calm behavior and listening to you gets attention.
 Consistency and timing are key—reward or correct your dog within a few seconds to strengthen the connection.

 Over time, your dog will learn to offer good behaviors to get attention.
 However, do not reinforce bad behaviors, like chasing your dog when it steals something.

-The best part of this easy way to train any dog is that anyone can do it.
-It’s a type of Operant Conditioning, but you don’t need to be a professional dog trainer to do it.
+The best part of Celebrating is that anyone can do it.
+It just takes observation and rewarding with good timing.
+This is a type of Operant Conditioning if you want to get fancy, but you don’t need to be a professional dog trainer to do it.

 Want to Learn More Ways to Train a Fearful or Anxious Dog?
 Click Here to Book a SessionCategorized in: Dog Psychology